Abrams-Teaching/instructional-codes/README.md

 ## Code from Frenkel and Smit

 Exercises from the Summer School that Daan Frankel and Berend Smit ran for many years has been made available here in `FrenkelSmitCodes/Exercises`.
 To compile these programs you will need to be sure to have `make` and `gfortran` installed.

+## Additional Content

+1. MD Examples:  The `md_examples` directory has examples of using Gromacs and NAMD for simple MD simulations.
+2. WHAM:  The `wham` directory has two examples of using the weighted histogram analysis method.